JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 > We won't go into it too much here but there's also another step in-between your CPU and Physical Memory.
 Your OS will have what's called Virtual Memory which is used to manage physical allocations.
 {: .prompt-info }
-> There are quite a few terms that are used interchangably when talking about variables, sometimes people will use different terminology based on the context.
+> There are quite a few terms that are used interchangeably when talking about variables, sometimes people will use different terminology based on the context.
 For example, "argument" usually refers to a variable that is being passed into another process, method or function.
 However, sometimes people will also call these "parameters".
 These are all the same concept.
 {: .prompt-info }

 ### Variables in C